Find out which exhibits will be coming to the Museum soon!

 Sept.
 1, 2014 - Feb.
 1, 2015

 This exhibition tells the story of the Passenger Pigeon, which once numbered in the billions, and the human influence on its extinction.
 Highlights include personal accounts from famed naturalists who documented its biology and observed its decline.
-Visitors will have the opportunity to learn about related Florida Museum research and view a beautiful Passenger Pigeon specimen mount from 1910.
+Visitors will have the opportunity to learn about related Florida Museum research and view a pair of well-preserved Passenger Pigeons mounted in the 1890s.
 The exhibit explores the idea of learning from the past, and provides hope for the future as scientists continue to unravel the complexities of extinction and use this knowledge to make a difference in the world today.

 Megalodon: Largest Shark that Ever Lived